 A Little Touch Is All It Takes

-Surprising new data reveals a startling disconnect between couples desires to be touched and the amount of physical connection they actually experience through touching.
+Surprising new data reveals a startling disconnect between couples desires to be touched and the amount of physical connection they actually experience through touch.
 The data suggest that this gap between what couples want and experience could pose a risk to the type of intimacy that can help couples experience a more positive and fulfilling relationship.

 The national survey, conducted by The Kinsey Institute at Indiana University, one of the most well regarded sexual health research institutes globally, and K-Y®, is the first of its kind research that is aimed towards better understanding the touch habits of American couples.

 The survey pulls back the covers on the importance of physical connections through touch: